InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Experiments

-The superior performance of our methods could be attributed to the awareness of scene structure.
-Instead of directly assigning structuring attributes to each Gaussian~\cite{cen2023segment,zhou2023feature,ye2023gaussian}, we focus on shaping a network that acts on the Gaussians in a way that expresses the desired structure.
-It helps a lot for the low-level representation like 3DGS when performing on the high-level tasks like segmentation.
-The shaped MLP is aware of the entire scene structure rather than a single Gaussian.
-Notably, we only sample about $7\%$ of all the Gaussians during training for convergence, boosting the training time by $100$x with only $0.5\%$ memory storage compared to previous methods (see Tab.~\ref{table:seg}).
+The superior performance of our methods can be attributed to the learned awareness of the scene structure.
+Instead of directly assigning scene attributes to each Gaussian \cite{cen2023segment,zhou2023feature,ye2023gaussian}, we focus on shaping networks that act on the Gaussians in a way respecting the underlying structures.
+It helps a lot for the low-level representation like 3DGS when leveraged for the interactive tasks like segmentation and editting.
+The shaped MLP is aware of the entire scene structure rather than individual Gaussians.
+Notably, we only sample about $7\%$ of all the Gaussians during finetuning until convergence, boosting the training time while with little memory storage.